projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

 This data could be made available through APIs with a built-in capability for minimising and anonymising data before handing it over.

-By removing personally identifiable information before the data is handed over, risk-averse public bodies would be in a better position to use it without fear of invading people’s privacy.
+By removing personally identifiable information before the data is handed over, risk-averse public bodies would be in a better position to use it without fear of invading people&rsquo;s privacy.

 We imagine bulk data APIs would have similarities to planning applications, with public notices, public scrutiny and the power for citizens being the object.

 * How do we ensure data applications are simple enough that anyone can understand and scrutinise them?